jvde-github/AIS-catcher/README.md

 Releases
 --------
 A release in binary format for Windows x64 (including required libraries) can be found in the release section.
 For Linux systems, compilation instructions are below.
+Please note that you will have to install drivers using Zadig (https://www.rtl-sdr.com/tag/zadig/).

 Compiling
 ---------